asyncgui/asyncgui/sphinx/usage.rst

     task()
     s.run()

-:mod:sched provides callback-style APIs, and the code that uses them can be hard to read.
+:mod:`sched` provides callback-style APIs, and the code that uses them can be hard to read.
 You might wonder, "Why not just use :func:`time.sleep`?"
 So let me address that first.

 Counter to 'Why not just use ``time.sleep``?'